 There are conditions in which it is not possible to examine a patient with a colonoscope.
 This:

-• Acute infections in the body.
+• Acute infections in organism.

 • Diseases of the cardiovascular system.